 Here we go!

-The state doesn't offer a general business license.
+The state doesn't offer a general business license or business permit.

-Instead, you still may be required to apply for a business license, depending on:
+Instead, you still may be required to license your business, depending on:

-Regardless of whether or not you need a business license, it still can come in handy when building a foundation for a successful business.
+Regardless of whether or not you need a business license, it still can come in handy when building a foundation for a successful business in Michigan.
 Securing your license can help you:

-Now that you know how beneficial it will be to get your Michigan business license, we'll walk you through the basic steps of how to get a business license in Michigan.
+Now that you know how beneficial it will be to get your business license, we'll walk you through the basic steps of how to to do it.

 Most business entities (i.e., LLC, corporation, partnership) need to apply for an employment identification number (EIN) with the Internal Revenue Service (IRS).
 If you're planning to file taxes as a sole proprietor, then you may use your Social Security number instead.

-As we said earlier, although there's no general Michigan business license, the rules differ, depending on where you run your business.
+As we said earlier, although there's no general license to do business in Michigan, the rules differ, depending on where you run your business.
 Each city's county clerk office will determine what types of permits you'll need and the process for your individual company (and its trade) to register for a business license.

 Here are some examples of cities with their requirements: